howsoai/platform-installation-examples/oidc/troubleshooting.md

 ## Debugging the SSO Flow

+With the [debug tools](#troubleshooting-tools) ready, and basic [configuration](#configuration-verification) checked, initiate a login.
+Typically failures will occur as either an [IdP Error page](#idp-error-messages), or an [Authentication Error](#authentication-errors), or [Server 500 Error](#server-500-errors) back at the Howso Platform.

 ### IDP Error Messages
+This section covers issues that occurs with the initial authorization request, that do not try and redirect back to the Howso Platform.

+Included here is any issues with your users credentials in the IdP.

+Additionally, check the following:-

 #### Client ID is Invalid

-Issues with the client ID will result in an error at the IdP, this can vary but it will likely be a direct error from the `authorizeEndpoint` in the browser.
-You may get a 400 error, or similar.
+An invalid client ID will likely fail directly as a 400 error in the IdP straight after clicking login.
+The IdP may show helpful information, but may not.
+You can also check any logs collected on the IdP side.

 #### Callback URL Issues

 Ensure the callback URL in IdP matches exactly: `https://<ums.subdomain>.<domain>/oidc/callback/`

 Note the `/oidc/callback/` path and trailing slash.
-A mismatching callback URL will typically result in an error within the Authorization server.
+A mismatching callback URL will typically result in an error within the IdP, straight after the redirect to the `authorizeEndpoint`.

 ### Authentication Errors